AzureMentor/microsoft-graph-docs/concepts/cross-device-app-configuration.md

 You can find your existing app ID/client IDs or provision new ones by signing in to the [Application Registration Portal](https://apps.dev.microsoft.com) with your developer account.
 When you sign in, you can view the App ID/client ID for any of your apps.
 Both Live SDK (hex values) and converged app IDs (GUIDs) are supported.
 Use the platform type "msa" when you add the IDs used to enable support for a Microsoft account or Azure AD, as shown in the previous example.

+> [!NOTE]
->**Note:** If you're building an application that supports Azure AD users, and you do not use a converged application ID issued through the [Application Registration Portal](https://apps.dev.microsoft.com), you will need to provide the GUID for the application ID of your Azure app.
+> If you're building an application that supports Azure AD users, and you do not use a converged application ID issued through the [Application Registration Portal](https://apps.dev.microsoft.com), you will need to provide the GUID for the application ID of your Azure app.
 This type of ID should also be configured as platform type "msa".

 To find the GUID in the Azure Portal for your tenant: